pdh21/RAS_20210514/Slides/Extreme_SB.md

 ![](assets/Bpval_alt.png)<!-- .element height="60%" width="60%"-->

 Note:
+Because we are using a Bayesian inference approach to fitting hte maps, we dont get one most likely answer, we get a range of possible fits, that are deemed probable.
+WE can make use of all the probable fits to construct a more robust residual map, which we call Bayesian P value maps.
+They provide a visual check for where a model is appropriate.
-The Bayesian P value maps are a better visualisation for checking which model is most appropriate and are constructed by comparing all the posterior sampels, seen in hte previous animations, with the original data.
-You can think of htem as moer robust resifual maps, with blue pixels showing where the model has too much flux comapred tot he data, and red for where the model create enough flux seen in the data
-As you can see, our first model provides an almost perfect fit to the data,where as the alternate model has a poor fit.
+Where the model has too much flux comapred tot he data, and red for where the model create enough flux seen in the data As you can see, our first model provides an almost perfect fit to the data,where as the alternate model, which is mimicing the approximation of hte blind catalogue, i.e. that all the flux belongs to one galaxy, has a poor fit.
+By using the blind catalogues on their own, without considering whether it is an appropriate data model, can lead to misinterpreatitons and is why we want to model as much of our data pipeline as possible simultansoly.

 ### The Inferred Parameters